samudurand/article-streamer/README.md

 from various sources (Twitter, Linkedin, Blogs... ).
 For each a score will be calculated.
 That score will represent the potential interest or value based on their popularity and other factors (to be determined).

+Every 12 hours the kafka topic changes so that if you trigger the articles processing only the articles having been recovered some time ago will be processed.

 ## Configuration

 There is two possible way of configuration :